ruuda/blog/posts/a-reasonable-configuration-language.md

 but after evaluating it during a company hackathon,
 I found it difficult or impossible to express sanity checks that I can easily express in Cue and RCL.
+Its has [a page][nickel-compr] comparing itself against other configuation languages.

 [**Pkl**](https://pkl-lang.org/)
 — A configuration language by Apple.